Currently set to Index

 An examination of the journeys taken by Producers to will their projects into existence, exploring not only the creative but also the legal, administrative and financial components that are integrated within the process of filmmaking.
 Key areas that are explored include the basics of business affairs (ownership and copyright, rights agreements); talent and key crew agreements; learning how to raise film financing; examining financial streams from a global perspective, from crowdfunding to foreign pre-sales and equity; studying varying methods of distribution from customary models for theatrical film to online, VOD/hybrid distribution; and exploring current trends in marketing and publicity.

-PRO 690: Thesis Portfolio — Producing
+PRO 690: Producing Portfolio

-8 CREDIT HOURS
+5.5 CREDIT HOURS

 REQUIRED